Mark Ballard: Early life

 Ballard was born in Leeds, England on 27 June 1971.
 During his childhood he lived in Punjab, India (1973–1975) and Islamabad, Pakistan (1984–1985).

 Education and early career

-He attended Lawnswood Comprehensive school in Leeds before going on to the University of Edinburgh, where he graduated with an MA (Hons) in Economic and Social History.
+He attended Lawnswood School in Leeds before going on to the University of Edinburgh, where he graduated with an MA (Hons) in Economic and Social History.
 He is a life member of the Edinburgh University Union, part of the Edinburgh University Students Association (EUSA).

 Between 1994 and 1998 he worked for European Youth Forest Action (now European Youth For Action) in Edinburgh and Amsterdam.
 From 1999 until 2001 he worked as editor of the journal Reforesting Scotland before setting up an environmental communications consultancy company that ran until 2003.

 Political career

 He joined the youth wing of the Labour Party when he was 15 and remained a member until 1991.
 At this point he became involved in the Scottish Green Party's student movement.
 He ran as a candidate for this party in the 1995 council elections, the 1999 Scottish Parliamentary election and a 2001 council by-election.
 He was first elected in the 2003 Holyrood election, as the second Green MSP in the Lothians.

 He was a member of the Scottish Parliament Finance Committee and was also substitute member of the Enterprise and Culture Committee.
 He committed substantial time to promoting social enterprises and co-operatives, as a Green alternative to the current system.
 He also used the position to call for sustainable procurement guidelines, support ethical investment campaigns, and make the case for Scottish utilities being in public ownership.

 As the Green speaker on Transport, Ballard supported campaigns against the Dalkeith by-pass and the M74, for the trams in Edinburgh and for a better and cheaper public transport system.
 As a Lothians MSP he helped raise awareness of community initiatives such as the campaign to resist a huge superstore development in Portobello, supporting the calls for congestion charging in Edinburgh, assisting universities wanting to make the switch to Fairtrade and opposing tuition fees for students.
 The latter in particular helped him win support amongst Edinburgh's student community.